Medically reviewed by Kristin Hall, FNP

 Set realistic, achievable goals for your recovery.
 As you’re recovering from atypical depression, it’s important to set realistic goals for yourself so that you can monitor your progress.
 Set simple, easily measurable goals like exercising a certain number of times per week, meeting up with friends every weekend, or taking part in a support group or other social engagement.

 Try meditation and other stress management techniques.
-Meditation can help your brain better deal with stress, depression and anxiety.
+According to Harvard Medical School, meditation can help your brain better deal with stress, depression and anxiety.
 Try simply at-home meditation to keep yourself calm and focused on making improvements.

 Avoid alcohol and recreational drugs.
-Alcohol use, especially excessive alcohol use, is closely linked to depression.
+The journal, ISRN Psychiatry, says that alcohol use, especially excessive alcohol use, is closely linked to depression.
 To improve your recovery, avoid using alcohol or illicit drugs while you focus on treating atypical depression.

 Avoid making important decisions while you’re depressed.
-Depression can affect your ability to make major decisions.
+Depression can affect your ability to make major decisions, says the National Institute of Mental Health.
 As such, it’s best to postpone big decisions, such as switching jobs or making changes to a relationship, until you’re feeling better.

 Be patient with medication and therapy.
 Antidepressants and therapy both work well, but they’re not overnight cures for depression.
 Focus on making steady progress and be prepared to wait for several weeks for your treatment to start working.
-If you don’t feel any improvements after several months of treatment, make sure to let your mental health provider know.
+If you don’t feel any improvements after a few months of treatment, make sure to let your mental health provider know.
+If your symptoms get worse while on medication treatment, contact your healthcare professional immediately.

 It’s important to seek professional help if you think you may have atypical depression.
 A mental health professional can provide an accurate diagnosis and, if appropriate, prescribe medication to help you gain more control over your thoughts, feelings and other symptoms.